KingaW20/HarryPotterAR/README.md

 ## Printing markers

-### Vuforia (MarcinMarks)
-You can download MarcinMarks from https://drive.google.com/drive/folders/1BIFQBBmdC4qUxUZUXfnEZBJeS3x8ttCm?usp=share_link and print it.
-Application should detect this markers when you set active MarcinMarks object in GameScene (no models for characters yet, just plain 3D shapes).
-This marker detection is worse option for Vuforia.
-It is based on image detection without VuMarks.
-MarcinMarks images are rated 5 stars in Vuforia Database.

 ### Vuforia (VuMarks)
 You can download VuMarks from https://drive.google.com/drive/folders/1BIFQBBmdC4qUxUZUXfnEZBJeS3x8ttCm?usp=share_link and print it.
 Application should detect this markers when you set active VuMarks object in GameScene (no models for characters yet, just plain 3D shapes).